 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Additionally, NCD 363 requires that each patient's suitability for surgical mitral valve repair, TEER, or palliative therapy be independently evaluated, documented, and made available to all heart team members.
-This isn't a soft expectation—it's a coverage condition.
-Missing documentation of this evaluation puts the claim at risk.
+Create a patient suitability evaluation document template.
+CMS requires that each patient's suitability for surgical mitral valve repair, TEER, and palliative therapy be evaluated, documented, and made available to all heart team members.
+This must be in the record before you bill.
+If it's not there, you don't have a defensible claim.

 Sample Version Diff Line-by-line changes